 The Mongols slaughtered hundreds of thousands.
 The Belgians killed millions in the Congo.
 Then the Nazis did the same during the Holocaust.
 Stalin continued with such numbers.
 Mao was responsible for tens of millions of unnecessary deaths.
 Cambodia, the Balkans, Rwanda, Iraq, Syria, Palestine, Yemen, Libya, it continues today unabated.
 So where is the evolution?
 Some would say that it is only to be found in the weapons now used to destroy one another.
 Our species appears not to have evolved in its psychology, and it is the capitalist mindset that is behind it all.
 Old dowdy Queen Vic was a Capitalist, as was Hitler, and Stalin, and Pol Pot, and Milošević, and Bush (both of them), and Obama, and Netanyahu, and Cameron and, of course, Trump.

 Stamp out capitalism = stamp out exploitation = stamp out inequality = stamp out a nightmare existence.

 These topics are vast and worthy of a weighty tome where, chapter by chapter, the various symptoms of the capitalist disease can be highlighted and examined – debt as a means of control, for example.
-But such an undertaking is for those more worthy and educated than I.
+But such an undertaking is for those more worthy and educated than those of Rebel Voice.

 To be defined as the former is a start.
 It would be much better if further personal progress were made, and a person of conscience could then be termed either humanitarian or active socialist, as both mean the same thing.
-So now, when you interact with other citizens, perhaps you can better assess their personalities, or think upon their minds, and you will then more readily understand just who the person before you really is… socialist or capitalist.
+So now, when you interact with other citizens, perhaps you can find a new way to assess their personalities, or think upon their minds, and you will then more readily understand just who the person before you really is… socialist or capitalist.

 ‘Capitalism thrives in the Dark.
 Socialism lives in the Light.’